-- a) mMaintaining the Constitution.
-The Monitoring Officer will maintain an up-to-date version of the Constitution and will ensure that it is made available to Councillors, Officers and the public;- - b) eEnsuring lawfulness and fairness of decision making.
-After consulting with the Head of Paid Service and Section 151 Officer, the Monitoring Officer will report to the Full Council, or Cabinet in relation to an executive function, if they consider that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration;- - c) sStandards. -The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct;-- - d) pProper Officer for access to information.
-The Monitoring Officer will ensure that Councillor decisions (including decisions by Committee and individual Cabinet m, together with the reasons for those decisions and relevant Officer reports and background papers are made publicly available as required by legislation;- - e) cContributing to corporate management. -The Monitoring Officer will contribute to the corporate management of the Council, in particular through the provision of professional legal advice; - f) pProviding advice.
-The Monitoring Officer will provide advice to the Council on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues and will support and advise Councillors and Officers in their respective roles; and- - g) rRestrictions on posts.
+- a) <a href="mailto:mma - b) eEnsuring lawfulness and fairness of decision making.
+After consulting with the Head of Paid Service and Section 151 Officer, the Monitoring Officer will report to the Full Council, or Cabinet in relation to an executive function, if they consider that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration;- - c) sStandards. -The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct;- - d) pProper Officer for access to information.The Monitoring Officer will ensure that Councillor decisions (including decisions by Committee and individual Cabinet mMember decisions), together with the reasons for those decisions and relevant Officer reports and background papers are made publicly available as required by legislation; - e) cContributing to corporate management. -The Monitoring Officer will contribute to the corporate management of the Council, in particular through the provision of professional legal advice: - f) pProviding advice.
+The Monitoring Officer will provide advice to the Council on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues and will support and advise Councillors and Officers in their respective roles; and- - g) restrictions on posts.
 The Monitoring Officer cannot be the Chief Finance Officer or the Head of Paid Service.